withastro/rollup-plugin-polyfill-node/readme.md

 § vm does not have all corner cases and has less of them in a web worker

-∆ not shimmed, just returns mock
+∆ not shimmed, just returns mock (module, with no functions)

-˚ shimmed, but too complex to polyfill fully.
+~~˚ shimmed, but too complex to polyfill fully.
 Avoid if at all possible.
-Some bugs and partial support expected.
+Some bugs and partial support expected. ~~

 Not all included modules rollup equally, streams (and by extension anything that requires it like http) are a mess of circular references that are pretty much impossible to tree-shake out, similarly url methods are actually a shortcut to a url object so those methods don't tree shake out very well, punycode, path, querystring, events, util, and process tree shake very well especially if you do named imports.